 Quito is a city brimming with culture, vibrance, and excitement.
 Although some travelers might think so, Ecuador’s capital city is more than just a gateway to the adventures the rest of Ecuador has to offer.
-I’ve noticed that backpackers tend to skip big capital cities.
-While I understand why, Quito is one of those that… Read More The Backpacker’s Guide to Quito, Ecuador
+I’ve noticed that backpackers often tend to skip the big South American capital cities.
+While I understand why, Quito is… Read More The Backpacker’s Guide to Quito, Ecuador

 Lago de Atitlan is one of my favorite places I have ever been.
 The natural beauty of the lake, surrounded by volcanoes and endless lush green hills never get old.
 I could have stayed there for months.
 I even considered extending my Central America trip just to go back there again.
 Where To Stay So… Read More The Backpacker’s Guide To Lake Atitlan

 I knew I was taking a slow boat, but everything about this morning was slow, matching the lazy pace of the crammed boat that we somehow convinced ourselves would be a great idea.
 We got picked up from our hostel in Chiang Khong at 8 AM, and our slow boat was set to leave at… Read More Taking The Scenic Route With A Slow Boat Into Laos

 It doesn’t really feel like it, but I’ve been back from my two month Central American ( + Cuba) trip for over a month now.
 I was supposed to only have two weeks to relax before jetting off to the Philippines for a big family reunion, but unfortunately got held up by visa requirements for… Read More 10 Day Countdown Until My Big Southeast Asia Backpacking Trip